ThemeZee/tortuga/README.md

-zeePersonal WordPress Theme, Copyright 2015 ThemeZee.com
+Tortuga WordPress Theme, Copyright 2015 ThemeZee.com
-zeePersonal is distributed under the terms of the GNU GPL
+Tortuga is distributed under the terms of the GNU GPL

 ===================================
-Thanks for Downloading zeePersonal
+Thanks for Downloading Tortuga
 ===================================

 Thank you for downloading my theme.